César Pelli: 2006–2019

 The Cira Centre on the Schuylkill River, designed by Pelli, opened in January 2006.
 Pelli also designed the master plan for Cira Centre South, near the University of Pennsylvania which was completed in 2014.
 He was also architect of the 730-foot luxury mixed-use skyscraper FMC Tower as part of the Cira Centre South development.

 This period saw the completion of several cultural/civic projects designed by Pelli.
 The Adrienne Arsht Center for the Performing Arts in Miami, Florida, opened in 2006, the same year that Pelli's design for the Minneapolis Central Library completed construction, as well as the Renee and Henry Segerstrom Concert Hall and Samueli Theater in Costa Mesa, California.
 Pelli designs for office towers and developments throughout Asia and South America have been completed in the past decade.
 In 2012, the three-building Pacific Design Center, which Pelli designed 40 years earlier while at Gruen Associates, was completed with the addition of the Red Building.

 In May 2008, Pelli was given an honorary Doctor of Arts degree by Yale University.
 That same year, he received the Lynn S. Beedle Lifetime Achievement Award from the Council on Tall Buildings and Urban Habitat (CTBUH).
 In 2012, Pelli was honored with the platinum Konex Award for architecture and the diamond Konex Award for visual arts.

-Major projects completed in the 2010s included The Landmark in Abu Dhabi and Sevilla Tower in Seville, Spain.
-In 2018, the Salesforce Tower and the first phase of the adjacent Transbay Transit Center in San Francisco were completed.
+Major projects completed in the 2010s included The Landmark in Abu Dhabi, Sevilla Tower in Seville, Spain and Piazza Gae Aulenti and the UniCredit Tower in Milan, Italy.
+In 2018, the Salesforce Tower and the first phase of the adjacent Salesforce Transit Center in San Francisco were completed.
 The Salesforce Tower was named the world's best tall building by CTBUH in 2019 which is the year when Pelli died.

 Death

-On July 19, 2019, it was reported that Pelli had died at the age of 92 at his home in New Haven, Connecticut.
+Pelli died at the age of 92 at his home in New Haven, Connecticut.
 No cause was given.
+Malaysian Prime Minister Mahathir Mohamad, whose tenure witnessed the designing and construction of the Twin Towers, praised him as a "great architect" while expressing his condolences to Pelli's surviving family members.
+Pelli's Azabudai Hills in Tokyo, Japan, was completed on June 30, 2023, making it the tallest building in Japan at the time of completion.